Do You Have Extra Eggs in the Spring?

 - Trade them with friends and family for babysitting, homemade cookies, or whatever works for both of you.

 *Note: I decided to try keeping unwashed extra eggs at room temperature to see how long they would last.
 I was able to use them for 3 months.

 Unfortunately, with 50 laying hens who think they all need to use the same 3 nesting boxes, I have pretty dirty eggs sometimes.
 The basket full below was in definite need of a good washing.
 If you must wash the eggs, use warm (not hot) water.
 If necessary, I will use a tiny bit of all-natural dish detergent on particularly poopy eggs.
 For better storage qualities, rub a small amount of mineral oil over the exterior of washed eggs.

 Not sure if those stored eggs are good or bad?
 You may have seen the videos and instructions that show eggs floating that are bad.
 I’ve done this, then cracked the floating eggs.
 I found most of them to still be usable.
-They were fine for using in baking and, in some cases, for scrambled eggs.
-But make sure they don’t smell funny, or have really runny yolks.
-Use your best judgement.
+They were fine for use in baking and, in some cases, for scrambled eggs.
+But make sure they don’t smell funny or have really runny yolks.
+Use your best judgment.
 If in doubt, throw them out…in the chicken yard where your flock will happily consume them.

 Do you have suggestions for chicken keepers overrun with eggs in the spring?
 How do you store the eggs from your hens?
 And do you wash your eggs or keep them natural with the bloom intact?